 £35 per square metre of net additional floor area.

 Charges for Royal Greenwich CIL

-In some cases a permitted development may be of a scale to trigger the liability to pay the Mayoral CIL.
-In these cases it is the responsibility of the developer to serve a notice of chargeable development on the Royal Borough of Greenwich before starting development.
+In some cases, a permitted development may be of a scale to trigger the liability to CIL.
+In these cases, it is the responsibility of the developer to serve a notice of chargeable development on the Royal Borough of Greenwich before starting development.

 Exemptions from CIL

-- Self-build new homes, residential extensions or annexes
+- self-build new homes, residential extensions or annexes

 To claim relief on self-build new homes or residential extentions or annexes, you need to complete one of the following forms:

 - self-build exemption claim form part 1